Introduction

 Core Web Vitals are crucial for website health & speed.
 Search engines & users want fast & responsive sites.
 They also want stable sites.
 Mastering these metrics is vital for online success!

 Core Web Vitals include three main factors.
-These are Largest Contentful Paint (LCP), First Input Delay (FID), & Cumulative Layout Shift (CLS).
+These are the Largest Contentful Paint (LCP), First Input Delay (FID), & Cumulative Layout Shift (CLS).
 Each focuses on a different user experience aspect.
 They cover loading, interactivity, & visual stability.

 WordPress & WooCommerce SEO Optimization.
 These platforms can have speed issues if not tweaked right.
 By improving Core Web Vitals, site owners can boost search rankings.
 They can enhance user experience.
 They can drive more sales!